microsoft/TemplateStudio/docs/navigation-advanced.md

             var result = frame.Navigate(pageType, config.Parameter, config.InfoOverride);
             if (result)
             {
-                if (frame.CanGoBack)
+                if (frame.CanGoBack) // False on first navigation {
-                {
                     if (config.DisableBackNavigation)
                     {
-                        frame.BackStack.RemoveAt(0);
+                        // BackNavigation is disabled but the navigation is registered on the frame backstack.
+This navigation entry must be removed. frame.BackStack.RemoveAt(0);
                     }
                     else
                     {
-                        _backStack.Insert(0, new NavigationBackStackEntry(frameKey, pageType, config));
+                        // Track a new NavigationBackStackEntry in the NavigationService backstack _backStack.Insert(0, new NavigationBackStackEntry(frameKey, pageType, config));
                     }
                 }

-                Navigated?.Invoke(frame, new NavigationArgs(frameKey, pageType, config, frame.Content));
+                // Raise the Navigated Event for new navigations Navigated?.Invoke(frame, new NavigationArgs(frameKey, pageType, config, frame.Content));
             }
         }
         return false;
     }

-    /// <summary>
-    /// Resets all frames and backstack and initializes a new MainFrame.
-    /// </summary>
     public static void ResetNavigation()
     {
-        foreach (var frame in _frames.Values)
+        // Unregister all frame events and clear frames and global backstack foreach (var frame in _frames.Values)
         {
             frame.Navigated -= OnFrameNavigated;